TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 crossref/Makefile, target issue).
 As mentioned above, in the bbls, the only formatting attempted for the landing .html files is to make urls (recognized from plain text) live; italics, typewriter, etc., do not happen.
+(We should possibly fix this by using ltx2unitxt for the bbls too, or maybe not, since it's a lot of error-prone detail and all the information is there.)

 Then repeat until all articles are done.